Crown Jewel (2019): Storylines

-The show comprised nine matches, including one on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The event comprised nine matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.

 On the September 30 episode of Raw, Hulk Hogan and fellow WWE Hall of Famer Ric Flair were guests on "Miz TV" where Hogan and Flair teased a match against each other.
 The Miz then announced that at Crown Jewel, there would be a 5-on-5 tag team match between Team Hogan and Team Flair, with Hogan and Flair as the respective coaches.
 Universal Champion Seth Rollins and Randy Orton were selected as the captains of Team Hogan and Team Flair, respectively.
 Later that night, Rusev joined Team Hogan while King Corbin joined Team Flair.
 On the October 14 episode of Raw, Ricochet was added to Team Hogan, while Bobby Lashley and Intercontinental Champion Shinsuke Nakamura were added to Team Flair.
 That same episode, Rollins was scheduled to defend the Universal Championship at the event and was subsequently removed from the tag team match.
 On the following SmackDown, Hogan revealed that Ali and Shorty G (shortened from Shorty Gable) were added to his team.
 Later, Roman Reigns was announced as Rollins' replacement as Team Hogan's captain.
 Drew McIntyre was revealed as the final member of Team Flair on the following Raw.

 On the September 30 episode of Raw, Brock Lesnar and his advocate Paul Heyman interrupted an in-ring promo by Rey Mysterio.
 Lesnar proceeded to brutally attack Mysterio as well as Mysterio's son, Dominik, who was seated in the front row.
 After Lesnar won the WWE Championship during SmackDown's 20th Anniversary that Friday, Mysterio appeared along with former Ultimate Fighting Championship (UFC) mixed martial artist Cain Velasquez, making his WWE debut.
 Velasquez, who had defeated Lesnar for the UFC Heavyweight Championship by technical knockout at UFC 121 in October 2010, entered the ring and attacked Lesnar, who managed to escape and retreated.
 In a backstage interview, Velasquez stated he came to exact revenge from Lesnar for what he did to Mysterio and Dominik, who was later revealed to be Velasquez's godson.
 At the Crown Jewel press conference in Las Vegas on October 11, it was announced that Lesnar would defend the WWE Championship against Velasquez at Crown Jewel.